datatrigger/datatrigger/content/post/data_intensive_applications.md

 * *Hardware* faults (MTTF) / *Software* faults / *Human* errors
 * Main concepts:
     * Prefer *tolerating* faults (easier) over *preventing* faults.
 Impossible in some cases though, e.g. security: there's no tolerating users' data being compromised
-    * Generally less correlation in hardware faults than in software bugs: example of Linux' kernel bug with the leap seconde of June 30, 2012
+    * Generally less correlation in hardware faults than in software bugs: example of Linux' kernel bug with the leap second of June 30, 2012
     * Prefer *software* fault-tolerance over *hardware* redundancy.
 Hardware redundancy is not sustainable with data volumes and/or computing demand.
 Bonus: this helps with maintainability, e.g no need for planned downtimes.

 ## 2. Scalability